T (SEPTA Metro)

-The T, (Note: Conventions for line names state they are to be referred to by letter only (i.e. "the T", not "the T line")) formerly known as the Subway–Surface Trolleys, is a light rail trolley system of the SEPTA Metro serving Philadelphia and Delaware County, Pennsylvania.
-The system comprises five trolley services that operate on street-level tracks in West Philadelphia and Delaware County, and also underneath Market Street in Philadelphia's Center City.
-The services—T1, T2, T3, T4, and T5—collectively operate on about 39.6 mi of route.
+The T, (Note: Conventions for line names state they are to be referred to by letter only (i.e. "the T", not "the T line")) formerly known as the Subway–Surface Trolleys, is a light rail system of the SEPTA Metro serving Philadelphia and Delaware County, Pennsylvania.
+The system comprises five branches that operate on street-level tracks in West Philadelphia and Delaware County, and also underneath Market Street in Philadelphia's Center City.
+The branches— the T1, T2, T3, T4, and T5—collectively operate on about 39.6 mi of route.

 Like Boston's Green Line and San Francisco's Muni Metro, the T is the descendant of a pre-World War II streetcar system.
 It also shares many similarities with the premetro and stadtbahn systems of continental Europe.
-Where Boston and San Francisco's systems use longer, articulated LRT vehicles, Philadelphia uses rigid vehicles roughly 4 ft longer than the PCC streetcar they replaced.
+Where Boston and San Francisco's systems use longer, articulated LRVs, Philadelphia uses rigid LRVs roughly 4 ft longer than the PCC streetcars they replaced.
 The lines use Kawasaki Type K LRVs delivered in 1981–82.
 The cars are similar to those on the D 100 series, SEPTA's suburban trolley routes, which were delivered around the same time.
 However, the T cars are single-ended and use trolley poles, while the suburban lines use double ended cars and pantographs for power collection.

-In 2023, SEPTA signed a contract with Alstom for 130 new low-floor trolleys to be delivered.
+In 2023, SEPTA signed a contract with Alstom for 130 new low-floor LRVs to be delivered.
 These cars are scheduled to be delivered from 2027 through 2030.

 Route description

 Center City

 The subway opened for passenger service December 15, 1906.

 Starting from their eastern terminus at 13th Street station near City Hall, the trolleys loop around in a tunnel under City Hall before stopping under Dilworth Park at 15th Street station and then realign back under Market Street.

-All five routes also stop at 19th Street, 22nd Street, 30th Street Station, and 33rd Street, which are all underground stations.
-From 15th to 30th Streets, they run in the same tunnel as SEPTA's Market–Frankford Line, which runs express on the inner tracks while the trolleys utilize the outer ones.
+All five branches also stop at 19th Street, 22nd Street, Drexel, and 33rd Street, which are all underground stations.
+From 15th to 30th Streets, they run in the same tunnel as SEPTA's L, which runs express on the inner tracks while the T branches utilize the outer ones.

-Passengers may transfer free of charge to the Market–Frankford Line at 13th, 15th, and 30th Streets, as well as to the Broad Street Line at 15th Street.
+Passengers may transfer free of charge to the L at 13th, 15th, and 30th Streets, as well as to the B at 15th Street.
 Connections to the Regional Rail are also available via underground passageways connecting 13th and 15th Street stations to Suburban Station, one of the city's main commuter rail terminals.